 Prior to the completion of the merger, each non-employee director of Millendo received an annual board service retainer of \$40,000.
 The non-executive chairperson received an additional service retainer of \$30,000.
 The chairperson of each of Millendo's audit committee, compensation committee and nominating and corporate governance committee received additional annual committee chair service retainers of \$15,000, \$10,000 and \$8,000, respectively.
-Other members of Millendo's audit committee, compensation committee and nominating and corporate governance committee received additional annual cash retainers of \$7,500, \$5,000 and \$4,000, respectively, for each such committee of which they are a member.
+Other members of Millendo's audit committee, compensation committee and nominating and corporate governance committee received additional annual committee of which they are a member.
 The annual cash compensation amounts set forth above were payable in equal quarterly installments, payable in arrears following the end of each calendar quarter in which the board service occurs, prorated for any partial months of service.
 Millendo also reimbursed all reasonable out-of-pocket travel expenses incurred by non-employee directors in attending meetings of Millendo's board of directors or any committee thereof.

 In addition to cash compensation, each non-employee director of Millendo was eligible to receive options to purchase Millendo common stock.
 Upon each non-employee director's initial appointment to Millendo's board of directors, he or she would be granted an option to purchase 24,000 shares of Millendo common stock, with a per-share exercise price equal to 100% of the fair market value of a share of Millendo common stock on the grant date.
 This initial stock option award vested over three years, with one-third of the award vesting on the first anniversary of the grant date and the remainder of the award vesting in equal monthly installments thereafter, subject to the non-employee director's continuous service through each vesting date.
 On the date of each annual meeting, each continuing non-employee director was granted an option to purchase 12,000 shares of Millendo's common stock, with a per-share exercise price equal to 100% of the fair market value of a share of Millendo common stock on the grant date.
-This annual stock option award fully vests on the earlier to occur of the first anniversary of the grant date and the date of the first annual meeting following the grant date, subject to the non-employee director's continuous service through such vesting date.
+This annual stock option award fully vests on the earlier to occur of the first anniversary of the grant date and the date of the first annual meeting following the grant date, subject to the non-employee director's continuous service through to subject to the non-employee director's continuous service through the grant date, subject to the non-employee director's continuous service through the grant date, subject to the non-employee director's continuous service through such vesting date.